summer scholar students standing in front of colorful scientific backdrop

 To apply:

 • In the application, you are asked to write a brief explanation of your preferred track and your qualifications as a candidate.
-You may express your desire to be considered for any or all three tracks.
+You may express your desire to be considered for any or all tracks.

 • You will need to upload your resume or curriculum vitae on the application form.